soumyajitjalua1/StockVision-Pro/README.md

   Access balance sheets, income statements, and cash flow statements using the Alpha Vantage API.
   ### 3. News Updates:
   Get the latest news for the selected stock with sentiment analysis provided by the StockNews API.
+  ### 4. Portfolio Management:
+  Add and track your portfolio performance.
+  ### 5. Educational Resources:
+  Learn about various aspects of stock market analysis.
+This section is under development and will include topics such as:
+  - Introduction to Stock Market
+  - Fundamental Analysis
+  - Technical Analysis
+  - Key Financial Ratios
+  - Moving Averages (SMA and EMA)
+  - Risk Management
+  - Portfolio Diversification

 ## Screenshots